aertslab/pycistarget/README.rst

 Tutorials & documentation
 **********************

-Tutorial and documentation are available at [read the docs](https://pycistarget.readthedocs.io/).
+Tutorial and documentation are available at https://pycistarget.readthedocs.io/.